Ángel De Jesús: Detroit Tigers

 On April 20, 2022, De Jesús was promoted to the major leagues for the first time after Matt Manning was placed on the injured list.
 De Jesús made his major league debut three days later and pitched two scoreless innings against the Colorado Rockies in the first game of a doubleheader.
 He was sent back down to Toledo prior to the second game of the doubleheader.
 De Jesús was recalled by the Tigers on July 15.
 He was designated for assignment on December 23, 2022.
 On January 6, 2023, De Jesús was sent outright to Triple-A Toledo.

 De Jesús was assigned to Double–A Erie to begin the 2023 season.
 In 32 appearances, he recorded a 4.21 ERA with 45 strikeouts and two saves in 36 1/3 innings pitched.
 On August 12, 2023, it was announced that De Jesús had undergone Tommy John surgery, and would miss the remainder of the season and likely the entire 2024 season as well.
 He elected free agency following the season on November 6.

 Rieleros de Aguascalientes

 On May 13, 2024, De Jesús signed with the Rieleros de Aguascalientes of the Mexican League.
+However, he did not appear for the Rieleros during the year.

+De Jesús made seven appearances for Aguascalientes in 2025, but struggled to an 0–2 record and 17.47 ERA with one strikeout across 5 2/3 innings pitched.

+On December 1, 2025, De Jesús signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+However, he did not make an official appearance for the club.

+Guerreros de Oaxaca

+On June 29, 2026, De Jesús signed with the Guerreros de Oaxaca of the Mexican League.
+In two relief appearances for the team, he allowed three earned runs in one inning of work.
+On July 4, De Jesús was released by Oaxaca.